The ultimate list of dietary supplements, vitamins, and minerals to have at home all year round

 In fact, scientific literature reports that a lack of vitamin D is associated with an increased risk of viral infections.
 In France today, 80% of French people lack vitamin D, a figure that can rise to 91% in winter!

-In the diet, vitamin D is found in the key ingredients in a low-carb dietThese include cod liver oil, fatty fish (salmon, herring, anchovies), egg yolks, etc. The problem is that only sufficient exposure to the sun, or supplementation, will cover your vitamin D needs in winter.
+In the diet, vitamin D is found in the key ingredients in a low-carb diet, including cod liver oil, fatty fish (salmon, herring, anchovies), egg yolks, etc. The problem is that only sufficient exposure to sunlight or supplementation can meet your total vitamin D requirements in winter.
+This is especially true if you are genetically descended from peoples who could be considered «resistant» to vitamin D (generally peoples who have been exposed to sunlight throughout their evolutionary history).

 As we saw in the chapter dedicated to Vitamin DOfficial recommendations estimate the daily requirement of vitamin D 800 I.U. per day.
 However, the champions of the new wave of nutrition go far beyond these recommendations.
 For example, Vitamin D specialists John Cannell and Bruce Hollis estimate that levels should be between 55 and 70 ng/mL at all times.